Abhishek786-dev/ledgerly/README.md

 # ledgerly
-it is project of track personal expenses
+it is project of track personal expenses which build on Django framework.